 Roger Williams University is an independent, co-educational, liberal arts institution, accredited by the New England Association of Schools and Colleges.
-The student body is composed of more than 4,345 full- and part-time undergraduate men and women of which more than 3,700 reside on the Bristol campus.
+The student population is composed of more than 4,345 full- and part-time undergraduates of which more than 3,700 reside on the Bristol campus.
 In addition, there are 850 graduate students, including the Law School.
 More than 210 full-time professors offer 41 different majors leading to the B.A., B.S., B.Arch., B.F.A., A.A. and A.S. undergraduate degrees.
 Masters degrees include science in criminal justice, arts in literacy education, arts in teaching-elementary education, architecture, public administration and arts in forensic psychology.
 Currently, annual tuition is approximately $28,968.
 While students come from more than 41 states, the majority of students reside in the Northeast.
 Approximately 95 international students from more than 48 countries, including Afghanistan, China, Japan, Kuwait, Saudi Arabia, South Korea, and Turkey, are currently enrolled at the Bristol campus.

-The Center for Counseling and Student Development (CCSD) is a university-based department, which is responsible for providing comprehensive psychological services to full-time undergraduate and graduate students (not including Law School students).
-Services offered include individual, couple, and group psychotherapy, crisis intervention, consultation, psycho-educational programming and clinical assessments.
-In addition, the CCSD provides consultation and referral services to part-time students, faculty, staff and administrators.
-The CCSD staff consists of a licensed clinical nurse specialist, a licensed social worker, three licensed psychologists, two post-doctoral fellows and a secretary.
-The clinical staff's orientations and interests are quite varied with an inclination towards developmental, relational and psychodynamic perspectives.
-A consulting psychiatrist meets with the staff for case conference on a weekly basis.
-The CCSD has a positive reputation on campus and is highly used by students.
+The Center for Counseling and Student Development offers comprehensive psychological services to full-time undergraduate, graduate, and Law School students.
+Services include individual, couples, and group psychotherapy, crisis intervention, and psychoeducational programming.
+In addition, the Center provides consultation and referral services to faculty, staff, and administrators.
+Other than interns, the Center staff consists of 4 licensed psychologists, 1 licensed clinical social worker, 2 post-doctorate fellows, 1 consulting psychiatrist, and 1 support staff member.
+The theoreticalorientations and clinical interests of staff members are quite varied.
+Our consulting psychiatrist meets with the staff for case conference each week.
+The Center has a positive reputation on campus and is highly sought out by students.

-The CCSD staff are highly committed to providing a supportive, accepting and caring environment, which is conducive to self-reflection, skill development, experimentation and professional development for interns.
+The Center staff are highly committed to providing a supportive and accepting environment, which is conducive to self-reflection, skill development, experimentation and professional development for interns.
 We view interns as colleagues-in-training who deserve to be treated with a high degree of professional, as well as personal respect.
-Our training model is relational and reciprocal, and we strive to empower personal and professional growth through supervision, modeling, experiential learning, didactic teaching, consulting and mentoring.
+Our training model is relational and reciprocal, and we strive to empower personal and professional growth through supervision, modeling, experiential learning, didactic teaching, consulting, and mentoring.
 Individual training goals are tailored to the developmental needs of each intern to the extent that is possible.
 Our goal is to train you to be not only a skillful specialist, but a "generalist" -- a highly competent and versatile professional whose expertise extends to a variety of domains.
 A secondary and pervasive goal of our training program is the development of professionalism.
 Strong emphasis is placed on enhancing the intern's sense of ethical responsibility (conformity to accepted professional standards of conduct), social responsibility (sensitivity to the full range of human differences) and personal responsibility (awareness of self and of one's personal impact upon counseling interactions).